Skip to main content

 Operating recommendations

-1. Start in shadow mode (observe_only=true) and calibrate your thresholds against labeled traffic.
+2. Start in shadow mode (observe_only=true) and calibrate your Tier-2 thresholds and gate_target against real traffic.

-5. Watch the journalrule_promote / rule_retire events tell you what your agent is learning; needs_human notices tell you when to step in.
+9. Watch the journalrule_promote / rule_retire tell you what is being learned; validation_verdict’s pending_reason tells you why something is not decided yet; needs_human notices tell you when to step in.